andrew-goad/andrew-goad/README.md

 ## Portfolio Mission

-This GitHub portfolio is a public proof layer for **enterprise data strategy, governed analytics, and decision-system architecture**.
+This GitHub portfolio is a public proof layer for **enterprise data strategy, governed analytics, applied data science, and decision-system architecture**.

 The repositories are not isolated notebooks or dashboard-only demonstrations.
 Each independently developed system pairs code with some combination of:

+- enterprise architecture and code-flow documentation
 - business and analytical requirements
 - controlled parameters and strategy configurations
 - synthetic, anonymized, or demonstration data
-- QA and validation evidence
+- BRDs, validation summaries, and QA evidence
 - reconciliation and exception outputs
 - UAT scripts and acceptance checks
 - reason-code and decision-path evidence